XKoutax/MyDaggerTest2/README.md

     }
 ```
-and declare it when we create the component (in this case, in MainActivity):
+This way, we will declare it when we create the component:
 ```java
 CarComponent component = DaggerCarComponent.builder()
                 .dieselEngineModule(new DieselEngineModule(100))